HephepTeam/HephepTeam.github.io/index.md

 ---
 layout: default
 ---
 I'm Michaël Boyer, or Hephep.
-I'm a french video game maker working mainly with Godot Engine.
+I'm a french videogame maker working mainly with Godot Engine.
 This is my portfolio, about all the projects I was involved in.
+Currently part of the Team Run.
 Have fun!
 * * *

 # Complete Games